 Cardiac regeneration using mesenchymal stem cells

-Patients who do not respond well to medications or have reached a severe stage of cardiac disease might require surgery or stem cell therapy may be an option using cardiopoietic stem cells injected into the heart to restore and improve blood flow.
-Common surgical procedures include:
+Stem cell therapy for heart disease is not appropriate or effective for all cases.
+Patients who do not respond well to medications or have reached a severe stage of cardiac disease might also require surgery or combination therapy.
+Depending on the severity, coronary artery disease treatments using cardiopoietic stem cells might also be an option.
+Cells can be delivered to the heart to restore and improve blood flow.
+Standard surgical procedures include:

 Treating Heart Disease with Stem Cells

 Repairing the heart using stem cells offers patients a new alternative,non-surgical treatment option to improve cardiac function and blood flow to help reverse heart disease.
-[3] The impact of enhanced stem cell therapies are better understood now more than ever, and The Heart Regeneration Center offers a unique and effective cardiac regeneration protocol depending on patients needs.
-Cardiac stem cells can differentiate with stem cell-derived cardiomyocytes and use targeted paracrine signaling to help rebuild a patient’s heart tissue by utilizing clinical grade hematopoietic mesenchymal stem cells.
+[3] The impact of enhanced stem cell therapies is better understood now than ever, and The Heart Regeneration Center offers a unique and effective cardiac regeneration protocol depending on patients’ needs.
+Cardiac stem cells can differentiate with stem cell-derived cardiomyocytes and use targeted paracrine signaling to help rebuild a patient’s heart tissue by building on top of existing stem cell research and clinical-grade hematopoietic mesenchymal stem cells.
 For most elderly patients or those with severe physical limitations, a combination of therapy with allogeneic cells will be recommended.
 This option is only available for patients whose own cells are not sufficient or impotent due to age or other diseases.

 Stem cell treatment for low ejection fraction

-The stem cells are immune-system compatible and expanded from cardiosphere-derived stem cells to help assist replenish/replace damaged heart cells and reverse symptoms of atherosclerosis and heart disease.
-[4] Cell therapy for Heart disease requires isolated cell types (differentiation of stem cells) that are cultured in our lab then placed them back into the heart generally via a process known as homing using multiple stage delivery to begin reducing inflammation in the heart gradually over two weeks.
-Stem cell injections to the heart using a catheter can improve heart function by targeting damaged heart tissue therapy.
-Cord tissue mesenchymal stem cells and bone marrow-derived mesenchymal stem cells the potential to regenerate damaged heart tissue.
+The stem cells are immune-system compatible and expanded from cardio-sphere-derived stem cells to help assist in replenishing/replacing damaged heart cells and reverse symptoms of atherosclerosis and heart disease.
+[4] Cell therapy for Heart disease requires isolated cell types (differentiation of stem cells) that are cultured in our lab and then placed back into the heart generally via a process known as cell homing using multiple-stage delivery to begin reducing inflammation in the heart gradually over two weeks.
+Using a catheter and stem cell injections for the heart can improve heart function by targeting damaged heart tissue therapy.
+Umbilical cord tissue mesenchymal stem cells (UC-MSC) and bone marrow-derived mesenchymal stem cells have the potential to regenerate damaged heart tissue.

 1 Year After Stem Cell Therapy for Heart Failure

-The benefits and effectiveness of stem cell therapy to treat patients with advanced heart failure include:cardiac-cells
+The benefits and effectiveness of stem cell therapy to treat patients with advanced heart failure include:

-• Heart failure patients with reduced ejection fraction reported reduction in Angina [7]
+- Heart failure patients with reduced ejection fraction reported a reduction in Angina [7]

-• Stem cell therapy may reduce symptoms, repair or replace damaged heart function to improve the patients overall well-being and quality of Life.
+- Stem cell therapy may reduce symptoms and repair or replace damaged heart function to improve the patient’s overall well-being and quality of life.

-• Reduction in heart muscle scar size, infarct size with reduction of cardiogenic shock via cultured heart muscle cells
+- Reduction in heart muscle scar size and infarct size with reduction of cardiogenic shock via cultured heart muscle cells

-• Therapy for ischemic heart failure can help with improvement of Left ventricular ejection fraction (LVEF) resulting in no need of re-hospitalization
+- Therapy for ischemic heart failure can help with the improvement of Left ventricular ejection fraction (LVEF), resulting in no need for re-hospitalization

-Treating Cardiovascular Diseases with Cardiopoietic Cells in 2024heart-stem-cells
+Treating Cardiovascular Diseases with Cardiopoietic Cells in 2024

 Types of stem cells needed for cardiac regeneration

-Total Number of Cardiac Stem Cell Infusions: 2-8 Infusion of Endogenous Mesenchymal Cardiomyocyte cells & Exosome growth Factors (per Treatment stage requirement) Multiple Stages or stem cells delivered by transendocardial injections may be required for severe conditions.
-Cell retention, engraftment, survival and rejection risks will vary depending on route of administration and existing patient comorbidities.
+Total Number of Cardiac Stem Cell Infusions: 2-8 Infusions of Endogenous Mesenchymal Cardiomyocyte Cells & Exosome Growth Factors (per Treatment stage requirement).
+Multiple Stages or stem cells delivered by trans-endocardial injections may be required for severe conditions.
+Cell retention, engraftment, survival, and rejection risks will vary depending on the route of administration and existing patient comorbidities.

 Challenges & Limitations of Heart Regeneration Therapy

-Total Time Required for CAD heart treatment is: Estimated around two weeks in total (depending on the patients’ medical needs and total infusion of stem cells) to begin to improve heart function in patients
+Total Time Required for CAD heart disease treatment: Estimated around two weeks in total (depending on the patient’s medical needs and total infusion of stem cells) to begin to improve heart function in patients

 Stem Cell Treatment for Heart Disease

-Our heart regeneration treatment protocols for artery atherosclerosis offers chronic heart failure patients a comprehensive treatment with mesenchymal stem cells and needs to be performed in multiple stages.
+Our heart regeneration treatment protocols for artery atherosclerosis offer chronic heart failure patients a comprehensive treatment with mesenchymal stem cells and need to be performed in multiple stages to reverse coronary heart disease.
 For most patients, this will require the ability to travel to Thailand for the 2-3 week adjuvant therapy.
-Stem cell therapy in heart is not appropriate for all patients and due to the varying degrees/severity and other underlying medical factors, efficacy of stem cell therapy and overall improvement in heart function will vary and our medical team will need to evaluate all potential patients before a prognosis can be provided.
-Upon acceptance, a detailed treatment plan will be provided to the patient that will include the specifics of the recommended medical protocol, the total length of stay required, along with a fixed price for all related medical costs.
-To begin the qualification process for the Regeneration Center Heart Disease treatment, please prepare all recent medical records such as an Echocardiogram, EKG, Tilt Table Heart CT Scan or SPECT exam (Single-photon emission computed tomography) and contact us today.
+Stem cell therapy in the heart is not appropriate for all patients, and due to the varying degrees/severity and other underlying medical factors, the efficacy of stem cell therapy and overall improvement in heart function will vary.
+Our medical team must evaluate all potential patients before providing a prognosis.
+Upon completion of a complete medical evaluation, a detailed treatment plan will be provided to the patient, including the specifics of the recommended medical protocol, the total length of stay required, and a fixed price for all related medical costs.
+To begin the qualification process for the Regeneration Center Heart Disease treatment, please prepare all recent medical records such as an Echocardiogram, EKG, Tilt Table Heart CT Scan, or SPECT exam (Single-photon emission computed tomography) and contact us today.

 Published Clinical Citations